antihax/goesi/esi/docs/CorporationApi.md

 > []GetCorporationsCorporationIdStarbases200Ok GetCorporationsCorporationIdStarbases(ctx, corporationId, optional)
 Get corporation starbases (POSes)

-Returns list of corporation starbases (POSes)  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#GET-/corporations/{corporation_id}/starbases/)
+Returns list of corporation starbases (POSes)  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Required Parameters